What Is User Acceptance Testing (UAT)?

 Written by Coursera Staff • Updated on

-User acceptance testing (UAT) is an important part of project management, as it helps to ensure that the software or system being developed meets the requirements and expectations of the end users or customers.
+User acceptance testing (UAT) is an important part of project management.
+Discover how it helps to ensure that the software or system being developed meets the requirements and expectations of the end users or customers.

 [Featured Image] A member of a development team works at a computer and performs user acceptance testing in his office.

 User acceptance testing (UAT) is the final stage of software development, in which end users and clients test the software in real-world conditions to assess its functionality and usability.
-Unlike other tests performed within the development cycle, UAT is not concerned with receiving feedback on a software’s appearance or desired features but instead whether it can actually function in their users’ real-world systems.
+Unlike other tests performed within the development cycle, UAT verifies whether the software works as intended, rather than facilitating feedback on its appearance or features.

 Development teams must perform UAT because their assumptions when developing the software may not hold true in an actual work environment, either due to miscommunication, misunderstanding, oversight, or simply evolving requirements.
 During UAT, beta testers working in real-world conditions test software and provide feedback to developers so that they can resolve any issues before rolling out the software.